- GDP (PPP):

-Tanzania’s economic freedom score is 59.5, making its economy the 93rd freest in the 2022 Index.
-Tanzania is ranked 10th among 47 countries in the Sub-Saharan Africa region, and its overall score is above the regional average but below the world average.
+Tanzania’s economic freedom score is 60.0, making its economy the 83rd freest in the 2023 Index.
+Its score is 0.5 point higher than last year.
+Tanzania is ranked 6th out of 47 countries in the Sub-Saharan Africa region, and its overall score is slightly higher than the world average.

 In 1964, shortly after independence from Britain, Tanganyika and the island of Zanzibar merged to form the United Republic of Tanzania.
-The Chama Cha Mapinduzi (CCM) party has been in power continuously since independence.
-John Magufuli of the CCM was reelected to a five-year term as president in 2020, but the election was marred by violence and the intimidation and harassment of the opposition.
-Magufuli’s unexpected death in March 2021 elevated his vice president, Samia Suluhu Hassan, to the presidency.
+The Chama Cha Mapinduzi party has been in power continuously since then.
+President John Magufuli’s reelection to another five-year term in 2020 was marred by violence and by intimidation and harassment of the opposition.
+With Magufuli’s death in 2021, Vice President Samia Suluhu Hassan became president.
 Despite vast mineral and natural resources and tourism, most Tanzanians are poor and dependent on subsistence agriculture.
-Plans for the construction of an oil pipeline from western Uganda to Tanzania’s Tanga port are ongoing.
+Plans for construction of an oil pipeline from western Uganda to Tanzania’s Tanga port are ongoing.

 Rule of Law

-The top individual income and corporate tax rates are 30 percent.
-Other taxes include a value-added tax and an interest tax.
-The overall tax burden equals 11.7 percent of total domestic income.
-Government spending has amounted to 16.5 percent of total output (GDP) over the past three years, and budget deficits have averaged 1.6 percent of GDP.
-Public debt is equivalent to 38.2 percent of GDP.
+The top individual and corporate tax rates are 30 percent.
+The tax burden equals 11.7 percent of GDP.
+Three-year government spending and budget balance averages are, respectively, 17.1 percent and –2.5 percent of GDP.
+Public debt equals 40.7 percent of GDP.